Accelerating Iterative SpMV for Discrete Logarithm Problem Using GPUs: Comparative Analysis of SpMV Kernels

-Due to the segmented reduction, the COO kernel performs more instructions and requires more registers than the CSR-RV kernel.
+Due to the segmented reduction, the COO kernel performs more instructions and requires more registers.
 Thread divergence happens more often, because of the several branches that threads belonging to the same warp can take.
-Memory access patterns for writing is less efficient than with the CSR-RV kernel (cf. \textit{Store Efficiency} in Table~\ref{CSR-RV/COO/ELL kernels}), as some results are written to \texttt{dst}, while the rest is written to the temporary vector.
-Consequently, the COO kernel reaches a lower throughput than the CSR-RV one.